-The workers were called neshdy, the closest translation is perhaps ‘jewellery maker’, although the word itself actually means something more like ‘worker in semi precious stones’.
 It is interesting to note that only some 30 men have been identified as bearing this tile over a period of 1500 years and that no tomb of a neshdy has ever been discovered.

 Psusennes 1 identified himself with the sun god Ra, in order to attain divine immortality.
 According to one legend, ‘Ra the Sun God was born as a child every morning and died at night as an old man’